 This 2-in-1 ships with its own stylus for sketching, though the touchscreen is easy to use however you prefer.
 Theports include two updated Thunderbolt 4/USB-C with USB 4 connections, DisplayPort 1.4, USB-A, and more.
 It’s also Wi-Fi 6 ready!
 Just make sure you get the AMOLED version of the laptop when you purchase.

-Why you should pick this: Not only is it a stunning laptop, but the highly-fluid graphics are even more breathtaking.
+Why you should buy this: Not only is it a stunning laptop, but the highly-fluid graphics are even more breathtaking.

 Who’s it for: Gamers to its core.